Summary of the Management Policy for Conflict of Interest

 - Daiwa Corporate Investment Co., Ltd.

 (Other companies that operate financial product transactions, advisory services, banking services, investment management services, or investment services, etc. belonging to the Group, including overseas)

-3. Types of conflicts of interest to be managed
+3. Types of conflicts of interest to be specified as subjects of management

-The major types of "conflict of interest" that the Daiwa Securities Group manages are as follows.
+The major types of "conflict of interest" that the Daiwa Securities Group specifies as subjects of management are as follows.